martiabr/putti-plotter-plot/wfc/wfc.md

 Draw uses nothing.
 Just need to reduce checks somehow...

+---

 ### Ideas:
 - Experiment with adding noise to tiles for a more chaotic look.
 - Experiment with bezier curves and possible 2 or 3 lines on each tile edge for a more choatic "shoelace" look
-- More variations of the standard tiles
 - "Infinite circuit" drawing?
-- Add border constraints.
-Such that we can generate grids with smooth borders.
+- Generative metro map
+- Inka?
+- Remove small loops